-Chiang’s inventions have resulted in nine issued patents, a few technology transfers to commercial adoption, and a Technology Review TR35 Young Innovator Award in 2007.
+Chiang is the Chair of the Princeton Entrepreneurship Advisory Committee that was formed in 2014 to make recommendations on the vision, structures, and mechanisms of “Entrepreneurship the Princeton Way.”
+He became the fourth Director of the Keller Center for education innovation and entrepreneurship programs at Princeton University in 2014.
+Chiang’s inventions have resulted in fifteen issued patents, a few technology transfers to commercial adoption, and a Technology Review TR35 Young Innovator Award in 2007.
 He founded the Princeton EDGE Lab in 2009, which bridges the theory-practice gap in networking research by spanning from proofs to prototypes.
 The lab is in part supported by an industry consortium of 9 companies, receiving Innovation Awards from Intel, Google, HP, Microsoft, Qualcomm, SES, Vodafone Foundation, and Princeton IP Acceleration Fund.
-The lab has completed several technology transfers and commercialization.
-Chiang is a cofounder of DataMi, a venture-capital-funded startup company on network management, and of EdWiser, an angel-funded startup company on education technology.
-He is a member of the Advisory Board of TMM (TMMI), of Applied Communications Sciences ACS (formerly part of Bellcore), of Altior (acquired by Exar), and of Sednaware.
+The lab has completed many technology transfers and commercialization, including research results in use by over 3 million smart phones.
+Chiang is a cofounder of DataMi, a venture-capital-funded startup company on mobile content, and of EdWiser, an angel-funded startup company on individualized learning.
+He is a member of the Advisory Board of TMM (TMMI), Applied Communications Sciences ACS (formerly part of Bellcore), Altior (acquired by Exar), Sednaware, and Fast Braiin.

 Chiang's education innovations received the 2013 Frederick Emmons Terman Award by the American Society of Engineering Education.
-He created a new undergraduate course Networks: Friends, Money, and Bytes at Princeton University in 2011, which lead to a Massive Open Online Course with 90,000 students and a YouTube Channel in 2012-2013.
+He created a new undergraduate course Networks: Friends, Money, and Bytes at Princeton University in 2011, which lead to a Massive Open Online Course with 200,000 students (and a YouTube Channel) in 2012-2014.
 He wrote the corresponding undergraduate textbook "Networked Life: 20 Questions and Answers" in the Just-In-Time style, and received the 2012 PROSE Award in Engineering and Technology by the Association of American Publishers.
 In February 2013, it became the first Integrated and Individualized Book-App (IIB) that adapted to individual readers.
 He co-authored the sequel "Networks Illustrated: 8 Principles without Calculus" in 2013, which also comes in modular micro-ebook format.
 He flipped classroom in 2012 and chaired the Princeton University Committee on Classroom Design.
-In 2013, he founded the non-profit online education platform "3 Nights and Done" in use by the general public and in partnership with public libraries and high schools.
+In 2013, he founded the non-profit online education platform "3 Nights and Done" in use by the general public and colleges.
 He has graduated over 20 Ph.D. students and postdocs, the majority of whom are now faculty in electrical engineering, computer science, or business schools in US, Asia, and Europe.

-Chiang created the Optimization of Networks track in CISS conferences, hosted the series of Smart Data Pricing (SDP) Industry Forums , and co-chaired the U.S. National Information Technology R&D Workshop on Complex Engineered Networks in 2012.
+Chiang created the Optimization of Networks track in CISS conferences in 2006, hosted the series of Smart Data Pricing (SDP) Industry Forums since 2012, and co-chaired the U.S. National Information Technology R&D Workshop on Complex Engineered Networks in 2012.
 He was also a co-chair of the 9th IEEE WiOpt Conference, the 38th CISS, and the 1st ACM S3 Workshop.
 He has been an associate editor or a guest editor of IEEE Journal of Selected Areas in Communications, IEEE Transactions on Communication, IEEE Transactions on Wireless Communications, IEEE Transactions on Information Theory, IEEE/ACM Transactions on Networking, Springer Journal of Optimization and Engineering, and Operations Research.
-He chaired the founding steering committee of the new IEEE Transactions on Network Science and Engineering in 2013.
+He was the inaugural Chairman of the Steering Committee that launched the new IEEE Transactions on Network Science and Engineering in 2014.
 He was an IEEE Communications Society Distinguished Lecturer 2012-2013.
 He delivered the Simon Stevin Lecture on Optimization in Engineering at K. U. Leuven in 2010, gave plenary or keynote speeches at IEEE INFOCOM, GLOBECOM, WiOpt, and MPS MOPTA, and participated in industry and public policy discussions, including university entrepreneurship events, wireless or education technology trade shows, and FCC events.

 1. T. M. Cover and M. Chiang, "Duality between channel capacity and rate distortion with two-sided state information", IEEE Transactions on Information Theory, vol. 48, no. 6, pp. 1629-1638, June 2002.